John Murray, 1st Earl of Tullibardine: Career

-In August 1580 his father resigned the office of Comptroller of Scotland and James VI gave it to him.
+In August 1580, his father resigned the office of Comptroller of Scotland and James VI gave it to him.

 Murray was a Master of the Household to James VI of Scotland.
 His uncle Mungo Graham of Rathernis was another courtier who shared this role.

 His brother, Captain George Murray, accompanied James VI in Denmark in 1590.

-In September 1590 Tullibardine and his brother-in-law Robert Murray of Abercairnie were guests of the Laird of Glenorchy at Balloch, now Taymouth Castle.
+In September 1590, Tullibardine and his brother-in-law Robert Murray of Abercairnie were guests of the Laird of Glenorchy at Balloch, now Taymouth Castle.

 James VI often visited him at Tullibardine or Gask.
-He and Anne of Denmark attended the wedding of Lilias Murray and John Grant of Freuchie on 21 June 1591.
+James VI attended the wedding Murray's daughter Lilias Murray and John Grant of Freuchie on 21 June 1591.
 James VI performed in a masque with his valet, probably John Wemyss of Logie.
 They wore Venetian carnival masks and helmets with red and pink taffeta costumes.
-James VI was at Tullibardine for New Year in 1592.
+James VI was at Tullibardine again for New Year in 1592.

-On 20 July 1593 he hit William Edmondstone of Duntreath in the face with the hilt of his sword during a session of the Parliament in the Tolbooth of Edinburgh, in the king's presence.
+On 20 July 1593, he hit William Edmondstone of Duntreath in the face with the hilt of his sword during a session of the Parliament in the Tolbooth of Edinburgh, in the king's presence.

+The Dutch ambassadors Walraven III van Brederode and Jacob Valcke mentioned Murray as steward or master of household to the king at Stirling Castle during the baptism of Prince Henry in August 1594.
 Murray fought at the Battle of Glenlivet against George Gordon, 1st Marquess of Huntly, and Francis Hay, 9th Earl of Erroll.

 The king invited the Earl of Mar to join them "making merry" at Gask on 28 July 1595.
 This was probably the "in-fare" feast for the wedding of Anne Murray.
 James VI stayed at Tullibardine for the first week in January 1598.
-In April 1598 the Duke of Holstein, brother of Anne of Denmark visited Tullibardine on a progress with the Duke of Lennox.
+In April 1598, the Duke of Holstein, brother of Anne of Denmark visited Tullibardine on a progress with the Duke of Lennox.

 Alexander Menzies of Weem complained in January 1599 that Murray had welcomed Donald Menzies and John Dow MacWilliam alias MacGregor, two thieves, as his household men and servants.
 MacWilliam had broken into the Place of Weem, now called Castle Menzies, and rescued Donald Menzies from a cell.

-He consolidated his position as head of the family with two bands of association in 1586 and 1599 in which he was recognized as chief by numerous Murray lairds including the Morays of Abercairny in Perthshire.
+He consolidated his position as head of the family with two "bands of association" in 1586 and 1599 in which he was recognized as chief by numerous Murray lairds including the Morays of Abercairny in Perthshire.

-In April 1604 he was made Lord Murray of Tullibardine, on 10 July 1606 he became Earl of Tullibardine.
+In April 1604, he was made Lord Murray of Tullibardine, on 10 July 1606 he became Earl of Tullibardine.